 It’s better to use too much Mod Podge rather than not enough.
 Repeat with every piece of paper that you cut.
 Allow everything to dry for at least 15 – 20 minutes.

 Go back and coat the top of your papers with Mod Podge.
 At this time you can coat the entire chair with Mod Podge.

 I recommend working in stages, painting with Mod Podge and allowing to dry before you move onto another area.
 Coat the chair one complete time, allow to dry and then do it again.

 At this stage you may be better off allowing it to dry overnight.
 It should at least be dry to the touch.

 Apply rubons and stickers to your decoupage chair as desired.
 I added rubons to the front of my chair in a random pattern, as you can see in the finished photo.

-I just used the bottom of my paint brush to attach the rubons – it worked well.
+Use the bottom of your paint brush to attach the rubons – it works well.
 I also attached stickers spelling my name on the chair back so you could see what they look like.
 I probably will change the name when I have a cute little child to give it to!

 Give the rubons a coat of Mod Podge to seal them.
 You don’t want them to scrape off with handling.
 Allow to dry.

 I realized I was almost done – but that the chair needed something.
 I know, I know.
 Polka spotted balls!
 What little child’s chair doesn’t need balls with polka dots?
 But you already knew that.
 It took me a moment to realize it.

 I made this handy-dandy contraption for my ball painting.
 It’s a Styrofoam block with small dowels stuck into it.
 You can easily paint your wood balls without making a mess on your hands.